youyanggu/covid19_projections/about.md

 | Spain | 21,282 | 18,713 | 31,854
 | France | 20,829 | 17,448 | 41,643

 The most alarming thing is that they continue to make low projections.
 Below is their projections from April 21.
-We project that those estimates will also be exceed in less than a week:
+We project that these estimates will also be exceed in less than a week:

 |  | April 21 Total Deaths | IHME Aug proj. deaths from Apr 21 | Our Aug proj. deaths from Apr 21
 | --- | --- | --- | --- |